flxbe/prototag/README.rst

 ----------

-After testing multiple sophisticated tools to document small ideas or meetups, I found plain ``.md`` files and a flat directory structure to work best for me.
-I have built this tool to help me search these protocols in the terminal.
+After testing multiple sophisticated tools to document small ideas or meetups, I found plain ``.md`` files to work best for me.
+Until a project deserves its own repository, I just create small protocols in a single, dedicated directory.
+I have built this tool to help me search this directory via the terminal.

 The cli tool ``ptag`` scans a given directory for ``.md`` files and tries to extract a block comment at the start.
 If this comment includes valid ``yaml``, the file is considered valid.
-One can specify selectors to further filter all valid files.
+One can specify selectors to filter these valid files.
 The list of results is then printed to stdout.

 Installation